Flocoa/personal_project_budget/README.md

 - Grossery Expenses
 - Cat Expenses
 - Others Expenses

-We import the data from our google sheet, we transform clean and transform them in python thanks to Pandas and them they are transfered to BigQuery for further utilization
+We start by importing the data from our google sheet, we transform clean and transform them in python thanks to Pandas and them they are transfered to BigQuery for further utilization

 ## Home expenses Dashboard